omeka/omeka-s-enduser/docs/modules/csvimport.md

 - From the **CSV column enclosure** dropdown, choose the option that encloses long text in your file, if applicable:
 	- double quote (default)
 	- quote
-	- hash (#).
+	- hash (`#`).

 - From the **Import type** dropdown, select what you are importing:
-	- Item Sets
 	- Items
+	- Item sets
-	- Media (must relate to already existing Items)
+	- Media (a column matching Media to already existing Items is required)
-	- Mixed resources (spreadsheet can include Item Sets, Items, and Media)
+	- Mixed resources (spreadsheet can include Item sets, Items, and Media; a column identifying the type of each row is required)
 	- Users.

 - Check the box to **Automap with simple labels**.
-This will automap not only specially formatted column headings but also column headings that match existing vocabulary property labels.
+This will automatically map both specially formatted column headings (in `prefix:property`) and any column headings that match existing vocabulary property labels (`property`).

-- **Comments** will appear on the "Past Imports" page; you may find this useful to make a note about what is being imported and any settings you have chosen on this page.
+- **Comments** will appear on the "Past Imports" page; you may find this useful to make a note about what is being imported and any settings you have chosen on this page, for example if you are working in batches or may wish to undo an import later.

 ![Import settings as described, no entries](../modules/modulesfiles/csvimport_settings.png)